On Yang-Mills Stability Bounds and Plaquette Field Generating Function

-The gauge group is taken as $\mathcal G = \mathrm U(N)$ or $\mathrm{SU}(N)$.
-For each lattice bond there is a bond variable $U$ which is an element of the gauge group $\mathcal G$.
-The fields are elements of the Lie algebra.
-Also, by the spectral theorem, as $U$ is unitary, there exists a unitary $V$ which diagonalizes $U$, i.e. $V^{-1}U V=\mathrm{diag} (e^{i\lambda_1},\ldots,e^{i\lambda_N})$, $\lambda_j\in(-\pi,\pi]$.
-The $\lambda_j$ are called the angular eigenvalues of $U$.
-A plaquette is a minimal square of the lattice and the action is a sum of plaquette actions.
-Each plaquette action involves the ordered product of the four bond variables comprising the sides of the plaquette.
+The gauge group is taken to be $\mathcal G = \mathrm U(N),\:\mathrm{SU}(N)$, with respective dimensions \bequ\lb{dims}\delta_N\,=\, N^2\quad ;\quad \delta_N\,=\,N^2-1\,,\eequ but our methods extend to any other compact Lie group.
+Recall $e^\mu$, $\mu=0,1,\ldots,(d-1)$, is the lattice unit vector in the spacetime direction $\mu$.
+For each lattice oriented bond $b\,\equiv\,[x,x_\mu^+\,\equiv\,x\,+\,a\,e^\mu]$, there is a bond variable, i.e. a unitary matrix of the gauge group, $U_b\in \mathcal G$.
+There are a total of $\Lambda_b\,=\,dL^{d-1}(L-1)$ bonds in the lattice $\Lambda$.